-Under the Core Plan, certain services (i.e., outpatient hospital visits and therapy visits) are covered until a member reaches a specified number of visits or days of service per enrollment year.
+Under the Core Plan, certain services (i.e., PT, OT, and SLP) are covered until a member reaches a specified number of visits or days of service per enrollment year.
 Visits that exceed the service limitations established under the Core Plan are considered noncovered.
 Services provided during a noncovered visit will not be reimbursed by the Core Plan.
 Providers are encouraged to inform the member when he or she has reached a service limitation.
 If a member requests a service that exceeds the limitation, the member is responsible for payment.
 Providers are strongly encouraged to make payment arrangements with the member in advance.